LarsEmilMoller/Facial-recognition/README.md

 • Grey_Test_Fullcropped

-The script will then print the indivitual guesses
+The script will print which indexes will be the right guesses for a specefic person and then the 10 guesses of the training images corresponding to that person.
+This is done for each of the 6 subject, and then followed by the success rate of the experiment.

 In the folder Other_scrips have three additional python scrips.
 These can be used to further explore the algorithm.
 The python files are the following: